 What is Project Tiger?

 Project Tiger is a Tiger Conservation Program launched in 1973 by the Government of India during Prime Minister Indira Gandhi’s tenure.

-Total area of Tadoba Andhari Tiger Reserve is 625.4 square kilometers.
+A total area of Tadoba Andhari Tiger Reserve is 625.4 square kilometers.
 This includes Tadoba National Park which was created in 1955 with an area of 116.55 square kilometers and Andhari Wildlife Sanctuary created in 1986 with an area of 508.85 square kilometers.
-The Tiger reserve also includes 32.51 square kilometers of the protected forest and 14.93 square kilometers of other area.
+The Tiger reserve also includes 32.51 square kilometers of the protected forest and 14.93 square kilometers of other areas.

 Tadoba Andhari Tiger Reserve covers the Chimur Hills, and the Andhari sanctuary covers Moharli and Kolsa ranges.
 It’s bounded on the northern and the western side by densely forested hills.
 Thick forests with smooth meadows and deep valleys, Cliffs, Talus and Caves provide refuge to the animals.
 Two forested rectangles are formed by Tadoba and Andhari range.
 The south part of the park is less hilly.

 There are 41,000 + people living in and around the Tadoba Andhari Tiger Reserve within 59 villages of which 5 are inside the core zone of the reserve, These villages in the core zone still they do farming inside the core area.
 The process of rehabilitation by the forest department is going on.
 The Navegaon village was rehabilitated a grassland is in the place where the village existed.